Ore plus Tur\'{a}n: Introduction

 When considering only bipartite graphs, significantly weaker conditions suffice to guarantee Hamiltonicity and related properties \cite{AdamusBalanced, AdamusUnbalanced, BaggaVarma, MitchemSchmeichel, MoonMoser}.
-Recent work has considered $r$-partite graphs for $2 < r < n$ \cite{Adamus, Araujo, CFGJL, ChenJacobson,DKPT19,DS21,FerreroLesniak}.
-For example, Adamus determined the maximum number of edges among balanced tripartite graphs that are not Hamiltonian.
-In order to state this result, we first define a family of graphs. \begin{defn} For any natural number $n \ge 2$, let $\G$ be the $n$-vertex graph formed from $\T[n-1]$ by adding a new vertex $x$ and an edge $\set{x,y}$, where $y$ is a vertex in a largest part of $\T[n-1]$. \end{defn}
+Recent work has considered $n$-vertex, $r$-partite graphs for $2 < r < n$ \cite{Adamus, Araujo, CFGJL, ChenJacobson,DKPT19,DS21,FerreroLesniak}.
+For example, Adamus determined the maximum number of edges among $n$-vertex balanced tripartite graphs that are not Hamiltonian.
+In order to state this result, we first define a family of graphs. \begin{defn} For any integers $n \ge 2$ and $r \ge 2$, let $\G$ be the $n$-vertex graph formed from $\T[n-1]$ by adding a new vertex $x$ and an edge $\set{x,y}$, where $y$ is a vertex in a largest part of $\T[n-1]$. \end{defn}

 The graph $\G$ has a vertex $x$ of degree one so is not Hamiltonian.

 \begin{thm}[Adamus \cite{Adamus}] If $G$ is an $n$-vertex, balanced tripartite graph that is not Hamiltonian, then $e(G) \le e(\G[3])$.
 Equality holds if $G \cong \G[3]$. \end{thm}